acon96/home-llm/docs/Setup.md

 ### Step 1: Wheel Installation for llama-cpp-python
 1. In Home Assistant: navigate to `Settings > Devices and Services`
 2. Select the `+ Add Integration` button in the bottom right corner
-3. Search for, and select `LLaMA Conversation`
+3. Search for, and select `Local LLM Conversation`
 4. With the `Llama.cpp (HuggingFace)` backend selected, click `Submit`

 This should download and install `llama-cpp-python` from GitHub.
 If the installation fails for any reason, follow the manual installation instructions [here](./Backend%20Configuration.md#wheels).